mrpro.operators.DictionaryMatchOp

 input_signal (

-) – Input signal(s) to match against the dictionary.
-Expected shape is(m, ...)
+Tensor) – Input signal(s) to match against the dictionary.
+Expected shape is(m, ...), wheremis the signal dimension (e.g., number of time points) and(...)are batch dimensions.- Returns:

 A tuple of tensors representing the parameters

-from the dictionary that best matched the input signal(s).
-Each tensor in the tuple corresponds to a parameter, and their shapes will match the batch dimensions ofinput_signal
+xfrom the dictionary that best matched the input signal(s).
+Each tensor in the tuple corresponds to a parameter, and their shapes will match the batch dimensions ofinput_signal.

 Apply forward of DictionaryMatchOp.